Inside: Move over morning routines because evening routines are far MORE important. I’m sharing my evening routine to help you develop your own.

 Why I Started with an Evening Routine, Not a Morning Routine

-I have read countless articles about the importance of a good morning routine.
+I have read countless articles about the importance of having good morning habits.
 They talk about how much more you can get done if you are up at

 My youngest daughter, who just turned 6 wakes me up between 6 and 6:30 every day.
 She wants me to snuggle with her until it is time to get out of bed (usually around 6:45).